lammps/lammps/doc/src/atom_style.rst

 The *wavepacket* style is part of the USER-AWPMD package for the :doc:`antisymmetrized wave packet MD method <pair_awpmd>`.

-The *cnt* style is part of the USER-CNT package.
+The *mesont* style is part of the USER-MESONT package.

 Related commands
 """"""""""""""""